 - Place your profit target a the price level around the support level.

-That’s a wrap for “We’re Going to Talk Channels”.
+That’s a wrap for “We’re Going to Talk About Trading Channels”.
 Hopefully you’ve gained a painless understanding on how to trade channels.
 I hope you all have fun with trading channels whether demo or live.

 Til next time take care.